 Projects per year

 David's innovations in measurement are contributing to a wide range of applications, many of critical importance in understanding the molecular science which underpins healthcare.
-He applies his research to biomolecular structure and dynamics down to the single molecule level; melanin structure, photophysics and melanoma; glucose sensing for diabetes; aggregation leading to fibrils e.g. beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and its application to sensing and imaging; and 1-10 nm nanoparticle metrology.
+He applies his research to biomolecular structure and dynamics down to the single molecule level; melanin structure, photophysics and melanoma; fluorescence guided surgery; glucose sensing for diabetes; aggregation leading to fibrils e.g. beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and its application to sensing, imaging and fluid biopsy and 1-10 nm nanoparticle metrology.
 A list of David's publications is available.

-David was Editor-in-Chief of Measurement Science and Technology from 2012-2016 and led the journal to its highest impact factor since it was launched in 1923 as the world's first measurement journal and the first research journal produced by the Institute of Physics.
-Presently he is co-founding Editor-in-Chief of Methods and Applications in Fluorescence, one of the Institute's newest journals.
-He has been a member of the Editorial Board of SPIE's Journal of Biomedical Optics since its launch in 1996.
-David served as Head of Department from 2004-10, a period building up to and including 2.5 years of the Government-led REF 2014 assessment from which the Times Higher Education ranked Strathclyde as the number one in the UK for Physics Research.
+He was Editor-in-Chief of Measurement Science and Technology from 2012-2016 and led the journal to its highest impact factor since it was launched in 1923 as the world's first measurement journal and the first research journal produced by the Institute of Physics.
+Presently he is founding co-Editor-in-Chief of Methods and Applications in Fluorescence.
+He was a member of the Editorial Board of SPIE's Journal of Biomedical Optics from its launch in 1996 until 2019.
+David served as Head of Department from 2004-10, a period building up to the Government-led REF 2014 assessment from which the Times Higher Education ranked Strathclyde as the number one UK university for Physics Research.
 As HoD David represented Strathclyde in helping to win £48m second round SFC funding for the Scottish Universities Physics Alliance.

 David convened the session on Photochemistry, Photophysics and Electrochemistry at the 7th EuCheMS Congress in Liverpool in August 2018.
 He launched the FluoroFest Series of International Workshops in Prague in 2009 and Chaired the 12th FluoroFest held in Glasgow in 2017.
 The latest in the series was held in Fort Worth in May 2019.